nus-cs2103-AY2021S1/ip/docs/README.md

 `outcome`

-## 1.0 What is Cait?
+## What is Cait?

 **Cait** is a Personal Assistant Chatbot that can help you to **keep track of your tasks**, such as todos, events, and deadlines.
-This desktop application lets you insert tasks into a list, sets the tasks to done when you have completed them, and delete the tasks when you do not need them anymore.
+This desktop application lets you manage your tasks via a **Command Line Interface (CLI)**, such as inserting tasks into a list, setting the tasks to done when you have completed them, and deleting the tasks when you do not need them anymore.
 This application is similar to a chat, where you type your commands into a message box, as if you are speaking to Cait.

-This is what Cait looks like:
+This is what you should see when you start up Cait:
 (pic)

-## 2.0 Quick start
+## Quick start

-1. Make sure that you have Java 11 or above installed in your computer.
+1. Make sure that you have Java `11` or above installed in your computer.
-2. Download the latest Cait.jar from here (link).
+2. Download the latest `Cait.jar` from here (link).
-3. Copy the file to the folder you want to use as the home folder for Cait.
+3. Copy the file to the folder you want to use as the _home folder_ for Cait.
 4. Double-click the file to start the app.
-5. Type the command in the message box and press Enter to execute it. e.g. typing help and pressing Enter will list out the commands you can use.
+5. Type the command in the message box and press Enter to execute it. e.g. typing `help` and pressing Enter will list out the commands you can use.
-6. Refer to the Features below for details of each command.
+6. You can refer to the Features below for details of each command.

-## 3.0 Features
+## Features

 ### help
 Shows the commands you can use.

-## Usage
+### Usage

 ### `help` - Viewing help